The story of Laura and Martina and a rare disease called GACI with two very different outcomes.

 Laura has never felt limited in her daily activities and has always been able to do the things she liked, starting with the study of oriental languages, which prompted her to travel around the world.
 “I attended Linguistics High School, and in my first year, the possibility of traveling to China arose,” recalls Laura, thinking back to the moments of apprehension generated in the family at the prospect of such a long journey, which meant taking a plane [the fears that the sudden change in pressure could cause health problems were set aside after a consultation with Dr. Irene Bruno of the IRCCS Burlo Garofolo, who has always followed Laura and Martina, Editor’s note].
 “I have walked on the Great Wall, I have visited extraordinary places, and having chosen to study Chinese and Korean, I have returned to China several times, and I have recently returned from Korea.”
 Laura loves traveling, and on numerous occasions, she was able to travel with Martina.
-“Due to pressure issues, Martina can’t take the plane, but with her and my parents, I’ve still made many trips and had good experiences.”
+“Due to pressure issues, Martina can’t travel by plane, but with her and my parents, I’ve still made many trips and had good experiences.”

 Life together with Martina has allowed Laura to get to know many people with various rare diseases and different degrees of disability.
 “In this sense, diversity has always been at home for me,” Laura tells us.
 “In life we all face periods of difficulty, and I admit that as a child, there were moments in which I was jealous of the family situation of some of my friends, which was much easier and more straightforward than mine.
 But I love Martina, and even if I’m aware that we won’t be able to have a relationship like the other sisters, I’ve learned to take care of her, and I’ve received a lot from her: there’s a special bond between us.”